anjalig21/Personal-Website/README.md

 - JavaScript

 ## Check It Out
-You can check out the website here: https://personal-website-anjali.web.app/
+You can check out the website here: [My Personal Website] (https://personal-website-anjali.web.app/)

 ## Notable Features
 This is a carousel of my projects!
 I will keep updating this section as I make more projects to share!

 ![](src/images/projects.gif)